loadmill/test-mcp/README.md

 ---

-**`test-mcp`** is the first headless [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) client for automated testing.
+**`test-mcp`** is a headless MCP client for automated testing of MCP servers and agents.

-If you’re building an MCP server, test-mcp helps you validate it end-to-end in a fast and repeatable way.
+If you’re building an MCP server or agent, `test-mcp` lets you run natural-language test scripts and assertions end-to-end, so you can validate behavior in a fast and repeatable way.

 https://github.com/user-attachments/assets/c4e5295b-7217-47f2-96d9-76befcea8b21